-Double-Void, performance and video installation at Newlyn Art Gallery, December 2001
+Double-Void, durational performance and installation, Newlyn Art Gallery, December 2001

-Using performance and video as a series of events in time, metaphor and belatedness Double Void is part of a series of related performances, outlined in these scores, with each of the media and footage incorporated into each.
+Using performance with video as a series of events in time uses a sense of belatedness and palimpsest.
+Double Void became part of a series of related performances, outlined in these scores, with each of the media and footage incorporated into each.

-- Burden, (industrial unit, B’ham, 1998) drag a sack of lard which corresponds to the weight of my child (40lbs) round a small chalk circle 9 times
+- Burden, (The Works studios, B’ham, 1998) drag a sack of lard which corresponds to the weight of my child (40lbs) round a small chalk circle 9 times